 I bought the Africa pack and I was in Liberia and Sierra Leone and didn't have connection after 3 days not for a single minute.
 Not able to solve it and asked for my money back.
 I am still waiting

-Sierra Leone offers more than 35 travel eSIM providers and more than 400 prepaid data plans.
-The extensive selection of plans provides a wide range of options, making it easy for travelers to find an eSIM that matches their needs.
+About 30 providers and roughly 400 prepaid plans are available for SierraâŻLeone, offering a wide variety of options that make it easy for travelers to find an eSIM that suits their needs.

 Sierra Leone's mobile network infrastructure is primarily supported by the following major Mobile Network Operators (MNOs):